First-Year Applicants

 • Three to four years of history and/or social studies

-• Two to three years of a foreign language (ancient or modern) taken during high school
+• Two to three years of a world language (ancient or modern) taken during high school

 What if I need an application deadline extension?